renpy/renpy/sphinx/source/config.rst

         config.file_slotname_callback = file_slotname_callback

-    One use of this is to allow the the game to apply a prefix to save files.
+    One use of this is to allow the game to apply a prefix to save files.

     See also :var:`config.autosave_prefix_callback`.